MarLMazo/RenTrend_MERN/README.md

 # Project Name : RenTrend
 This is a student project during academic year 2020

-An e-commerce web application that has a multi-vendor feature.
+An e-commerce web application using MERN Technologies.

 Deployed live in : https://rentrend-marl-squirrel.herokuapp.com/